Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Image Credit: Kim Lewis Photography, Shutterstock

 This stage is where you’ll want to monitor your doodle, especially during exercise.
 They’ll begin to show signs of aging, such as grey hairs sprouting up on the face and getting up slower than they used to.
-Make sure to take them for regular checkups, and, at this point, you’ll probably want to change their food to a senior food that supports joint health.
+Make sure to take them for regular checkups at the vet, and, at this point, you’ll probably want to change their food to a senior food that supports joint health.
 Keep their mind active with mental stimulation, and don’t overdo it with exercise.

-It’s important to give them around 30-45 minutes of gentle exercises, such as a walk or a little swim.
-At 7 to 9 years of age, they will likely slow down a bit, and it’s a good idea to keep an eye out for any mobility issues, such as limping or behavioral changes.
+It’s important to provide them with gentle and regular exercises, such as a walk or a little swim.
+At 7 to 10 years of age, they will likely slow down a bit, and it’s a good idea to keep an eye out for any mobility issues, such as limping or behavioral changes.
 You’ll know your doodle the best, so if you feel your doodle isn’t feeling 100%, have a veterinarian do a checkup.

 divider single dog paw oct 2024